ApifyForge Help & FAQ

 What does the Schema Validator do?

-The Schema Validator checks your actor's actual dataset output against the schema you declared in your dataset_schema.json file, catching mismatches before they trigger maintenance flags on the Apify ...
+The Output Guard checks your actor's actual dataset output against the schema you declared in your dataset_schema.json file, catching mismatches before they trigger maintenance flags on the Apify Stor...

-The Test Runner is a testing tool that runs your Apify actor with predefined test inputs and automatically validates the output against assertions you define, giving you confidence that your actor wor...
+The Deploy Guard is a testing tool that runs your Apify actor with predefined test inputs and automatically validates the output against assertions you define, giving you confidence that your actor wo...

 Cloud Staging runs your actor in Apify's actual production environment before you make it public on the Store, catching issues that local testing cannot detect.
 Think of it as a staging server specifi...